- Collecting and verifying customer identification information

-- a foreign-listed public company that is subject to beneficial ownership disclosure requirements that are comparable to the requirements in Australia.
+- a foreign-listed public company or a majority-owned subsidiary of such a company that is subject to beneficial ownership disclosure requirements that are comparable to the requirements in Australia.

 Where a customer is an individual, the reporting entity is entitled to assume that the customer and the beneficial owner are the same - that is, there is no other individual that controls the customer, unless the reporting entity has reasonable grounds to consider otherwise.
 For example, if the reporting entity learns that the customer is being influenced or controlled by a third party, the reporting entity will need to identify and verify the identity of the third party (because they are a 'beneficial owner' of the individual).

 Note : The exceptions to the beneficial ownership obligations only apply to the customer of the reporting entity.